helloprash/C-Basics/whiteboard/19-Sep-2017/circularqueue.md

 # Circular Queue
+## Implement a Circular queue in C by
 ## Consider the following conditions
 * Addition and deletion happening when queue is empty
 * Addition and deletion happening when queue is FULL